FarronF/limerick-council-meetings/meetings/2019/12/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 18th November 2019.md

 in 2020 as part of the Council’s phased introduction of 30 kph speed limits in all

-housing estates in the City and County---
+housing estates in the City and County
+---
 8

 **17.**